gowerrobert/StochOpt.jl/README.md

 More details on the methods can be found in [1], [2], [4] and [5] <br>

 # Code Philosophy

-To provide en enviroment where competing stochastic methods can be compared on equal footing.
+To provide en environment where competing stochastic methods can be compared on equal footing.
 This is why all methods are called by the same wrapper function "minimizeFunc" (or it's extension minimizeFunc_grid_stepsize).
 All performance measures such as time taken, test error or epochs are calculated by these wrapper functions.
 Each new method need only supply a *stepmethod* and a *bootmethod*.
 The stepmethod returns an update vector d which is then added to x_k to give the next iterate x_{k+1}.
 The bootmethod is called once to initialize the method.

 # Adding more data
-To test a new data set, download the raw data of a binary classifiction fomr LIBSVM [3] and place it in the folder ./data.
+To test a new data set, download the raw data of a binary classification from LIBSVM [3] and place it in the folder ./data.
 Then replace "liver-disorders" in the code *src/load_new_LIBSVM_data.jl* and execute.
 In other words, run the code

 ```julia